Skip to main content

 Clear a corner.

-Choose one small space — a desk, a bedside table, or the chair where things tend to collect — and tidy it with intention.
+Choose one small space—a desk, a bedside table, or the chair where things tend to gather—and tidy it with intention.
+Even a single cleared corner can shift how an entire room feels, creating a sense of lightness and order.

 Review the week.

-Pause for a moment to write down one thing that went well and one thing you learned.
+Take a quiet moment to note one thing that went well and one thing you learned.
+This brief reflection helps the week feel processed rather than rushed through, turning experience into understanding.

 Plan gently.